IsaccoSordo/tezos-small/README.md

 - `getTransactionsCount(level)` - Get transaction count for a block
 - `getTransactions(level)` - Fetch transactions for a block

-All loading states are automatically managed by the HTTP interceptor.
+All loading and error states are automatically managed by HTTP interceptors.

 ---